ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Who is the lead developer?**

 Currently, I'm the only one working on this project.
-I have worked as a software developer for nearly a decade.
+I have been working as a software developer for nearly a decade.
 Some of my software programs are now available to the public via:

 GitHub: https://github.com/ellenrapps